hcsum/drawer/readme.md

 ### Done

+- Clear screen: sort items by last used
 - feat: search items
 - remove the item
 - distinguish keep items and remove items in singleItem page